medienbaecker/kirby-help-view/README.md

 - Number prefixes (`1_`, `2_`) control the order
 - Folders with `article.txt` become articles
 - Folders without `article.txt` but with subfolders containing articles become categories.
 You can add an optional `category.txt` to overwrite the title.
+- For multilanguage support, add language codes to filenames (e.g. `article.de.txt`).
+Depending on the user's Panel language, the appropriate article version will be shown.

 Seems familiar, doesn't it?
 I tried to keep it close to Kirby's content structure while also keeping it out of the actual site content so you don't accidentally expose help articles on the public site.